Gerard Wozek

 The Lockdown Haiku Project was completed in 2020 and is comprised of 21 black and white photographs taken by scholar Isaias Fanlo and 21 haiku written by Wozek—a total of 42 pieces—altogether they form an interdisciplinary, international call-and-response collaboration that articulates an immediate catharsis in these challenging days we are living.
 The duo's offering appears online in the Pendemic Literary Journal.

-Gerard Wozek embraced twenty-five years as a full-time Professor of English and Humanities in the College of Liberal Arts at Robert Morris University Illinois.
+Gerard Wozek embraced twenty-five years as a full-time Professor of English and Humanities in the College of Liberal Arts at Robert Morris University Illinois in Chicago.

-He is following his heart to Barcelona, Spain to live near the sea.
+He is currently following his heart to Barcelona, Spain to live near the sea.